The Primitives: Reformation (2009–present)

-A new original track featured on the Elefant Records Christmas compilation album A Christmas Gift for You from Elefant Records called "You Trashed My Christmas".
-An accompanying video for the track was also released.
-A compilation album was issued in March 2013 titled Everything's Shining Bright – The Lazy Recordings 1985 – 1987.
-The compilation featured all of the Lazy releases, plus, from 1987, previously unreleased, different versions of songs that ended up on Lovely, along with some 1985 demos and the 1987 ICA show, with Morrissey introducing the band on stage.
+Their original track "You Trashed My Christmas" is featured on the Elefant Records compilation album A Christmas Gift for You from Elefant Records.
+An accompanying video for the track was released.
+In March 2013, the compilation album Everything's Shining Bright – The Lazy Recordings 1985 – 1987 was issued.
+The compilation featured all of the Lazy releases; unreleased, different versions of songs that were on Lovely; some 1985 demos; and the 1987 ICA show, with Morrissey introducing the band on stage.

-A new single "Lose the Reason" was released on 18 February 2013, through Elefant Records.
-The group's fifth studio album, Spin-O-Rama, was released on Elefant on 13 October 2014, and was preceded by the release of the title track as a 7" and download single.
+The single "Lose the Reason" was released on 18 February 2013 through Elefant Records.
+Spin-O-Rama, the group's fifth studio album, was released on Elefant on 13 October 2014, and it was preceded by the release of the title track as a 7" and download single.

-In April 2017, the four song collection, New Thrills, was released.
-The first 1000 copies were personally autographed by band members.
+In April 2017, the four-song collection New Thrills was released.
+The first 1,000 copies were personally autographed by band members.
 Included with the album was a code and instructions for digital download.
-Tracks were: